To get started you will need 5 things.

 I know Pi’s are difficult to get right now, but if you can get a Pi 3 or 4, either will work with the New England GMRS image 1.x

 Amazon is selling a radio and sound card combination.
 I have tested it out and it works very well.
 Simply plug the USB cord into your Pi.
 The funny thing about it is that you turn the USB C cable 180 degrees to program the radio frequency and tone, then once programmed your turn it 180 degrees back for operational mode.
+When the led is green and blinking yellow, it is in radio mode.
+When the led is just green, it is in program mode.
 You can program the frequency and tones right from the New England GMRS software.
 At this time it does not allow for split frequencies or DCS tones.
 If you want to build your own node this is a good option.
 Here is a link to Amazon if you are interested.

 As a note, if you don’t want to build you own, you can purchase a radio hat to plug into your GPIO of your Pi 3 or Pi 4.
 You can purchase the hat from hotspotradios.com.